Hafsid architecture: Palaces

 Almost nothing of the Hafsid royal palaces have survived to the present day, although some written descriptions are provided by historical writers like Ibn Khaldun.
 These sources describe a variety of palaces and gardens, many of them built on the outskirts or suburbs of Tunis.
 One such structure was the Qubbat Asarak, a large pavilion structure with a wide staircase at its entrance, built by al-Mustansir in 1253.
 Another palace built by the same ruler, the Abu Fihr Palace, was described as an enclosed garden containing a large water basin flanked by two pavilions with marble columns and wooden roofs.
 Water features were characteristic of earlier Ifriqiyan palaces, while the two pavilions appear to be a feature shared with Andalusi and western Maghrebi architecture of the same era, possibly of Almohad origin.
 Yet another palace built by al-Mustansir, the Ras al-Tabiya Palace, was described by a later Flemish writer as having four buildings arranged in a cross formation around a courtyard paved with colourful tiles.
 A fountain in the center of the courtyard fed four pools around it.
+This configuration was similar to a riad garden and recalls the layout of the later Badi Palace in Marrakesh.
 A vaulted underground passage allowed the women of the harem to travel privately to a park.
 The Bardo Palace (today a national museum) was also begun by the Hafsids in the 15th century, and is mentioned in historical records for the first time during the reign of Abu Faris.
 All of these examples were built on the outskirts of Tunis.

 The last surviving Hafsid structure to have been built is the 'Abdeliya Palace in present-day La Marsa (on the coast near Tunis), which is the only Hafsid palace to survive in any form.
 It was originally built in 1500, but may even contain some older Almohad foundations.
 It was significantly restored in later periods and thus preserves none of its original decoration, except for the capitals of its columns.
 It may have served as a kind of seaside retreat for the Hafsid rulers, probably standing amidst gardens.
 It was one of three buildings that stood here, but the other two buildings have not been preserved.
 The building is entered through a triple-arched portico and contains a large rectangular courtyard with two porticos facing each other on either side.
 The courtyard is surrounded by domed or vaulted chambers.
 One of the courtyard porticos leads to a large T-shaped reception room (maq'ad), including a domed area at the back which projects outward from the rest of the building.
 The presence of many windows, which was unusual in the normally introverted domestic architecture of this era, most likely allowed for better enjoyment of the garden setting.